Q & A

 - Targeting acupuncture trigger points (similar to acupuncture but without the needles)

-- Broad coverage of tissue with IR or Red light photons to reduce pain and stimulate healing
+- Broad coverage of tissue and bone with IR or red light photons to reduce pain and stimulate healing

-Cold Laser therapy offers a non-intrusive option to acupuncture and surgery.
+Cold laser therapy offers a non-intrusive option to acupuncture and surgery.
 It also provides a non-addicting treatment that eliminates the complications of long-term drug treatment programs.
-Cold lasers are widely use for treatment of:
+Cold lasers are FDA cleared and widely used for treatment of:

 - Acute and chronic pain